elatov/elatov.github.io/_posts/2014-08-23-messing-around-with-puppet.md

 	Notice: /Stage[main]/Dis_ipv6/Service[postfix]: Triggered 'refresh' from 1 events
 	Notice: Finished catalog run in 11.06 seconds

+If you are planning to manage the postfix service with puppet it would be better to modify the ipv6 config there.
+This way you won't end up with duplicate declarations.

 ### Setup a cronjob
-This was pretty easy, there is already a cron resource.
+This was pretty easy, there is already a **cron** *type*.
 So just needed the following:

 	package { "ntpdate":
 		ensure => "present",
 	}

-	cron {"ntp":
+	cron { "ntp":
 		command => "/usr/sbin/ntpdate -s 0.north-america.pool.ntp.org",
 		user => "root",
 		minute => "05",